 First, they experimented with using a paintbrush to mix the red, yellow, and blue watercolor paints in order to create their own unique skin tone.
 Next, they experimented with watercolor crayons and some water.
 Finally, they used skin-tone pencils.

 They concluded that watercolor paints are the easiest to mix together but also more difficult to create a match to their skin color.
-In addition, they noted that the skin tone colored pencils are the easiest to use on paper, but they don't mix together easily to create a new color.
-They found that the watercolor crayons gave them the color combination that is closest to their skin tone.
+In addition, they noted that skin-tone colored pencils are the easiest to use on paper, but they don't mix together easily to create a new color.
+They found that the watercolor crayons gave them the color combination that's closest to their skin tone.

 Skin tones using Stabilo 3-in-1 watercolor crayons on the left and the watercolor palette on the right.
 They identified that they both have pale white skin and Noah has cool, red-pink undertones.